Budget Message

 Recommendation

-I am recommending an increase in the levy of 8.00%.
-Preliminary estimates from the Steele County assessor indicate the city’s tax capacity increasing by approximately 6.7%.
+Therefore, I am recommending an increase in the levy of 7.5%.
+Preliminary estimates from the Steele County assessor indicate the city’s tax capacity increasing by approximately 7%.
 This growth will minimize the impact to the taxpayer.
 The city has a history of strong economic growth.
 The tax capacity growth over the last three years has exceeded the increase in the levy.
-The recommended 2024 budget reflects strategic investment to accommodate and continue economic growth.
-This budget closely follows and advances the strategic plan and aligns with the City Council's aim to have levy increases follow growth.
+The recommended 2025 budget reflects strategic investment to accommodate and continue economic growth.
+This budget closely follows and advances the strategic plan.